• Skip to primary navigation

 4. For keto:- Soy sauce/ coconut aminos

-This sauce is basically vegan authentically unless you are using honey.
-Make sure to use brown sugar or maple syrup for your vegan teriyaki sauce.
+This sauce is vegan authentically unless you are using honey.
+Use brown sugar or maple syrup for your vegan teriyaki sauce.

 Read my Asian vegetable salad with honey ginger dressing & Low carb Asian vegetable stir-fry (this is not teriyaki glazed).